wso2/puppet-ei/README.md

       - bin/ciphertool.sh
     ```

-    Please add the `password-tmp` template also to `template_list` if the `vm_type` is not `docker` when you are running the server in `default` platform.
+     If the `vm_type` is not `docker` when you are running the server in stand-alone mode, be sure to add the `password-tmp` template to `template_list.

 ## Running WSO2 Enterprise Integrator on Kubernetes
-WSO2 ESB Puppet module ships Hiera data required to deploy WSO2 Enterprise Integrator on Kubernetes.
-For more information refer to the documentation on [deploying WSO2 products on Kubernetes using WSO2 Puppet Modules](https://docs.wso2.com/display/PM210/Deploying+WSO2+Products+on+Kubernetes+Using+WSO2+Puppet+Modules).
+WSO2 Enterprise Integrator Puppet module ships the Hiera data required for deploying the profiles of WSO2 Enterprise Integrator on Kubernetes.
+For more information, refer the documentation on [deploying WSO2 products on Kubernetes using WSO2 Puppet Modules](https://docs.wso2.com/display/PM210/Deploying+WSO2+Products+on+Kubernetes+Using+WSO2+Puppet+Modules).